maxime-tournier/maxime-tournier.github.com/notes/euler-lagrange.md

 The action $$S$$ computes the cost associated with a given path
 $$q$$.
-Assuming the end-points are kept fixed, it is natural to ask which trajectory minimizes the cost.
+Assuming the end-points are kept fixed, it is natural to ask which curve minimizes the cost.
 As usual, a necessary condition for a minimizer is to be a critical point of the action:

 $$ \delta S(q) = 0 $$